biobakery/baqlava/readme.md

     https://huttenhower.sph.harvard.edu/baqlava-db/BAQLaVa.V0.1.nucleotide.tar.gz
     https://huttenhower.sph.harvard.edu/baqlava-db/BAQLaVa.V0.1.protein.tar.gz

+These databases can be downloaded then unacked with the following code:

+    wget -P <LOCATION_TO_DOWNLOAD> https://huttenhower.sph.harvard.edu/baqlava-db/BAQLaVa.V0.1.nucleotide.tar.gz
+    tar -zxvf BAQLaVa.V0.1.nucleotide.tar.gz

+    wget -P <LOCATION_TO_DOWNLOAD> https://huttenhower.sph.harvard.edu/baqlava-db/BAQLaVa.V0.1.protein.tar.gz
+    tar -zxvf BAQLaVa.V0.1.protein.tar.gz

+Finally, update the config file located at baqlava/baqlava/configs/baqlava.cfg so that the new folder locations for the protein and nucleotide databases are reflected where the current demo databases are notated.
+This should be sufficient to run BAQLaVa V0.1 with the full V0 databases.

 ## Input Data

 To run, your reads should be in a single fastq or fasta file (cat paired reads together into one file as needed).
 First, load the most recent version of biobakery workflows:
   ```
   hutlab load centos7/python3/humann3/3.6-devel